Probing new physics with high-multiplicity events: UHE neutrinos at air-shower detector arrays: Event rate in the air-shower detector array

 where $x$ is the parton fraction in the nucleon, and $y$ is the fraction of deposited energy. $f_q (x, Q^2)$ and $f_{\bar{q}} (x, Q^2)$ are also defined in \cite{Gandhi:1998ri}.

 \item The energy spectrums $dn/dz$ in electronically \cite{Scheck:1977yg} and hadronically \cite{Davier:1992nw} decaying $\tau$ and the branching ratio in the $\tau$ decay.

-\item There are neutrinos due to the interaction between high-energy cosmic rays and Earth atmosphere nucleus \cite{Aartsen:2013vca} and the neutrinos due to the astrophysical origin, such as highly-accelerated hadrons as supernovae remnants, active galactic nuclei (AGN), gamma-ray bursts (GRBs), and shocks in star formation regions of galaxies \cite{Aartsen:2015knd}.
+\item There are neutrinos due to the interaction between high-energy cosmic rays and Earth atmosphere nuclei \cite{Aartsen:2013vca} and the neutrinos of the astrophysical origin, such as highly-accelerated hadrons in supernovae remnants, active galactic nuclei (AGN), gamma-ray bursts (GRBs), and shocks in star formation regions of galaxies \cite{Aartsen:2015knd}.

-\item Above $\mathcal{O}(100)$ PeV, the UHE neutrinos are produced by the interaction between UHE Cosmic rays (mainly protons, and small fractions of other heavy nuclei) above $\mathcal{O}(10^9)$ GeV and CMB photons \cite{Greisen:1966jv,Zatsepin:1966jv}.
-The dominant channels of the GZK mechanism are $p + \gamma_{\rm bkg.} \rightarrow \pi^+ + n, \ \pi^+ \rightarrow \mu^+ + \nu_\mu$ and $p + \gamma_{\rm bkg.} \rightarrow \pi^0 + p, \ \pi^0 \rightarrow \gamma + \gamma$, where these generation of pions is also denoted as photo-pion production.
-Slightly above this threshold energy of photo-pion production process, the cross section for pion production has a resonance peak with $\sim$ 500$\mu$b at the $\Lambda^+ (1232)$ resonance \cite{Andersen:2011dz}.
-These UHE neutrinos from GZK mechanism are expected with the observation of UHE Cosmic rays on the air-shower detector arrays \cite{Valino:2015zdi,Tinyakov:2018hfg} and the observation of diffuse photon in the gamma-ray telescope \cite{Ahlers:2010fw}, although there is no direct observation of GZK neutrino in the neutrino telescope yet \cite{Aartsen:2015zva,Ishihara:2016pty}.
+\item Above $\mathcal{O}(100)$ PeV, the UHE neutrinos are produced by the interaction between the UHE cosmic rays (mainly protons, and small fractions of other heavy nuclei) above $\mathcal{O}(10^9)$ GeV and the CMB photons \cite{Greisen:1966jv,Zatsepin:1966jv}, by the following channels: $p + \gamma_{\rm bkg.} \rightarrow \pi^+ + n, \ \pi^+ \rightarrow \mu^+ + \nu_\mu$ and $p + \gamma_{\rm bkg.} \rightarrow \pi^0 + p, \ \pi^0 \rightarrow \gamma + \gamma$.
+This generation of pions is also denoted as the photo-pion production.
+The cross section for pion production has a resonance peak at the $\Lambda^+ (1232)$ resonance \cite{Andersen:2011dz}.
+These UHE neutrinos from the GZK mechanism are expected from the observations of the UHE cosmic rays by the air-shower detector arrays \cite{Valino:2015zdi,Tinyakov:2018hfg} and the observations of diffuse photons by the gamma-ray telescopes \cite{Ahlers:2010fw}, although there is no direct observation of the GZK neutrinos by the neutrino telescopes yet \cite{Aartsen:2015zva,Ishihara:2016pty}. \end{itemize}